Sighery/PyFormatJS/README.md

 Python does simply not allow mixing these two types.
-If you want to use either positional or named arguments, you won't be able to use just `{}` later on in the string and let `format()` try and figure out what argument is supposed to go there.
+If you want to use either positional or named arguments, you won't be able to use just `{}` later on in the string and let `pyformat()` try and figure out what argument is supposed to go there.
 If you do try, it will throw a `ValueError`.

 2. Invalid escaping